RU3YKat/fitness-app/README.md

 ## [Installation](#installation)

-To use Fitness-App, visit the deployed application at [Fitness-App Deploy on Heroku](https://kilocalorie.herokuapp.com/).
+To use KiloCalorie, visit the deployed application at [KiloCalorie Deploy on Heroku](https://kilocalorie.herokuapp.com/).
 The repository can also be cloned onto your local machine, and requires the install of [node.js](https://nodejs.dev/), [mySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) and npm packages.
 Follow instructions on [node.js website](https://nodejs.dev/) and [mySQL site](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/), then by running the following from your CLI in the cloned repository's folder:

 ```